MgenGlder/first-rails-app/README.md

     - TBD, but will be using Heroku

 # Deploying
-You will likely have to explicitly allow for the bin/webpack file to be sent with the deploy.
+- You will likely have to explicitly allow for the bin/webpack file to be sent with the deploy.
-Use this command to get the job done: `git add -f bin/webpack && git push heroku head:master`
+- Use this command to get the job done: `git add -f bin/webpack && git push heroku head:master`
+- In order to run migrations, do: `heroku run rake db:migrate`
+- In order to run scaling, do: `heroku ps:scale web=1`
+- In order to check the state of the dyno, do: `heroku ps`
+# Your Viewing Pleasure™